-Focus Tension Contrasts

-- knowing what the play is about and how to transmit this meaning most effectively to the audience - the "pressure for response"; this can take the form of a conflict, a challenge, a surprise, a time restraint or the suspense of not knowing.
-Tension is what works in a play to assure the audience's desire to know what will happen next - dynamic use of movement/stillness, sound/silence, and light/darkness
+Tension Focus Contrasts • the "pressure for dvnamic use of knowing what the play is response"; this can take about and how to movement/stillness. the form of a conflict, a sound/silence, and transmit this meaning challenge, a surprise, a most effectively to the light/darkness time restraint or the audience suspense of not knowing.
+Tension is what works in a play to assure the audience's desire to know what will happen next